dennishnf/dennishnf.github.io/index.md

 <li>2019/10 - Winner of the LXAI Travel Grant to participate in the top NeurIPS 2019 conference</li>
 <li>2019/10 - My 3 submitted abstracts were accepted for the LXAI Workshop at NeurIPS 2019</li>
 <li>2019/10 - Our paper, in collaboration with IIFIEE UNI, was accepted for BTSym'19</li>
-<li>2019/09 - Selected as member of the program committee (reviewer) for LXAI Workshop at NeurIPS 2019</li>
+<li>2019/09 - Selected as program committee member (reviewer) for LXAI Workshop at NeurIPS 2019</li>
 <li>2019/09 - Glad I was invited to give a talk at the 22vo Meetup 2019 Data Science Research Perú</li>
 <li>2019/09 - Glad to give a talk about a UPCH project at an event of Innóvate Perú: "Innova como ellos"</li>
 <li>2019/06 - My 2 submitted papers were accepted for the IEEE INTERCON 2019 conference</li>